dwp/govuk-casa/docs/field-validation.md

 Each form input you include in your page form can be validated against some preset rules, ensuring that the user provides valid data before they are allowed to progress through the service.

-If using [CASA's GOVUK Frontend macro wrappers](casa-template-macros.md), each input that fails validation will also be marked with some information about the failure.
-This is useful for capturing analytics.
+If using [CASA's GOVUK Frontend macro wrappers](casa-template-macros.md), each input that fails validation will also be marked with some information about the failure in a `data-validation` html attribute.
+This is useful for capturing analytics, for example.

 Before input is validated it can be manipulated by [Gather Modifier](gather-modifiers.md) functions.